stewartcelani/csharp/TutorialsAndCourses/SolidPrinciples/README.md

 2. **OCP - Open/Closed Principle**
+  - Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.
+  - Dr. Bertrand Meyer originated the term in his 1988 book, *Object-Oriented Software Construction*.
+  - It should be possible to change the behavior of a method without editing its source code.
+  - Open to extension:
+    - New behavior can be added in the future
+    - Code that is closed to extension has fixed behavior
+  - Closed to modification:
+    - Changes to source or binary code are not required
+    - The only way to change the behavior of code that is closed to extension is to change the code itself
+  - Why should code be closed to modification?
+    - Less likely to introduce bugs in code we don't touch or redploy
+    - Less likely to break dependent code when we don't have to deploy updates
+    - Fewer conditionals in code that is open to extension results in simpler code
+    - Bug fixes are ok
+  - In the real-world there is a balance between abstraction and delivering working code in time and on budget
+  - Keep in mind that code that is extensiable in any direction is infinetly abstract, you need to balance abstraction and concreteness
+  - Abstraction adds complexity
+  - We want applications that will flex in the ways we need to as they are maintained and extented
+  - We need to be able to predict where that variation will be needed and apply abstraction as needed
+  - You don't want to have to create a system with too much complexity up-front that is trying to guess at every-which way things may be extended in future because it will be overly complex and difficult to work with
+  - Example code: how do we add another policy type?
+  - Typical approaches to OCP:
+    - Parameters
+    - Inheritance, including virtual methods that can be overriden
+    - Using Interfaces that can be swapped out
+    - Composition (factories)
+    - Dependency Injection (this is where .NET 6 and injecting interfaces everywhere that can be swapped out/mocked in tests that I'm familiar with comes in)
+  - Prefer implementing new features in new classes.
+    - Design class to suit problem at hand
+    - Nothing in the current system depends on it
+    - Can add behavior without touching existing code
+    - Can immediately follow Single Responsibility Principle
+    - Can be unit-tested (even if the existing system is a big ball of mud that is hard to test, your new classes should be testable from the start)

 3. **LSP - Liskov Substitution Principle**

 4. **ISP - Interface Segregation Principle**

 5. **DIP - Dependency Inversion Principle**

 After watching this course you might be tempted to use these principles everywhere, for everything.